-In this section, we conduct a comprehensive analysis of the global optimization characteristics and extrapolation capabilities of the BNN method.
-We selected the CPPM alongside three empirical formulas (Ni, UDL, MUDL) for our investigation.
-A complete dataset comprising 501 $\alpha$ decay cases was utilized for training.
-The original residuals $t_{k}(A, Z, Q_\alpha, l)$ were calculated for both the CPPM and the three empirical formulas, leading to the determination of the RMSE deviation $\sigma_{pre}$ for the entire dataset, which is summarized in Table 1.
-Utilizing the BNN method, we optimized the theoretical results based on the original residuals $t_{k}(A, Z, Q_\alpha, l)$ resulting in the calibrated half-life \( T_{1/2} \).
-To assess the improvements achieved through this dataset, Table 1 also presents the relative difference in RMSE deviation $\Delta\sigma / \sigma_{pre} = (\sigma_{pre} - \sigma_{post}) / \sigma_{\text{pre}}$.
+In this section, we comprehensively evaluate the global optimization performance and extrapolation capability of the BNN approach.
+Five benchmark models are selected for comparative analysis: the CPPM, the nonlocally modified CPPM, and three distinct parameterizations of the UDL(Formula-A, Formula-B, Formula-C).
+The complete dataset comprising 401 $\alpha$ decay nuclides is employed for model training and validation.
+We first calculate the raw residuals $t_k(A, Z, Q_{\alpha}, \ell, P_{\alpha})$ for each benchmark model and determine the RMSE $\sigma_{\mathrm{pre}}$ across the entire dataset; detailed numerical values are presented in Table~1.
+Subsequently, using the raw residuals $t_k(A, Z, Q_{\alpha}, \ell, P_{\alpha})$ as input features, we systematically calibrate the theoretical predictions through the BNN method, yielding corrected half-lives $T_{1/2}$.
+To quantitatively assess the improvement achieved by BNN calibration, Table~1 also reports the relative improvement ratio